NicolasMeseguer/pcgcn/README.md

 ```

 ## Future Work
-- [x] Refactor the function that converts a graph into the METIS input (using adj. sparse representation).
+- :heavy_check_mark: Refactor the function that converts a graph into the METIS input (using adj. sparse representation).
-- [ ] Computing of subgraphs (edge_blocks) refactor to sparse (it'll be faster).
+- :red_circle: Computing of subgraphs (edge_blocks) refactor to sparse (it'll be faster).